ksu-cs-textbooks/cis527/content/2-configuration-management/03-assignment.md

 After installing the operating system, install **ONLY** the following software:

 * **Puppet Agent 8**
   - Windows: Download and install the latest Puppet Agent from [Puppet Downloads](https://downloads.puppetlabs.com/windows/puppet8/).
-See the [Installing Agents](https://www.puppet.com/docs/puppet/8/install_agents#install_windows_agents) from Puppet Documentation
-  - Ubuntu: See [Installing Agents](https://puppet.com/docs/puppet/latest/install_agents.html) and [Enable the Puppet Platform on Apt](https://www.puppet.com/docs/puppet/8/install_puppet#enable_the_puppet_platform_repository) from Puppet Documentation
+Look for the file `puppet-agent-x64-latest.msi` in that directory.
+  - Ubuntu: See the video later in this module for instructions to install Puppet.
+These instructions are also summarized in the [README](https://apt.puppetlabs.com/README.txt) for the Puppet APT repositories.
-    - Recall that Ubuntu 24.04 is codenamed "Noble Numbat", so use the url `https://apt.puppet.com/puppet8-release-noble.deb` to get the correct version on Ubuntu.
+    - Recall that Ubuntu 24.04 is codenamed "Noble Numbat", so use the url `https://apt.puppet.com/puppet8-release-noble.deb` to get the correct version on Ubuntu in the first step.
     - Follow the instructions in the video later in this lab to add Puppet to the `sudo` path.

+{{% notice info "Puppet Changed Security Model in 2025" %}}

+In 2025, Puppet was consumed by Perforce, and they limited access to many of the existing downloads and documentation.
+You can find more information about this change here: [Our Plans for Open Source Puppet in 2025](https://www.puppet.com/blog/open-source-puppet-updates-2025).

+Because of this, much of the existing documentation for Puppet 8 was migrated and updated to reference their new secure setup, and access to newer Puppet versions requires requesting an account and agreeing to an EULA.
+I have done my best to update the links to accurate documentation, but some content was unfortunately lost.

+However, we're going to forge ahead and use the existing older versions of Puppet published in late 2024 for now.
+I will eventually update this course to use a new tool in place of Puppet since it no longer seems to be as freely available as before.

+{{% /notice %}}

 * **VMware Tools** (Windows) and either `open-vm-tools-desktop` or **VMware Tools** (Ubuntu)